awsdocs/amazon-athena-user-guide/doc_source/partitions.md

 LOCATION 's3://elasticmapreduce/samples/hive-ads/tables/impressions/' ;
 ```

 This table uses Hive's native JSON serializer\-deserializer to read JSON data stored in Amazon S3\.
-For more information about the formats supported, see [Supported SerDes and Data Formats](supported-serdes.md)\.
+For more information about the formats supported, see [Supported SerDes and data formats](supported-serdes.md)\.

 #### Run MSCK REPAIR TABLE<a name="run-msck-repair-table"></a>